-Example: The current in the body depends on the voltage between the contact points and the body resistance.
-The body resistance decreases with increasing voltage.
-The body resistance depends on the routes the current can flow.
+Example: The current in the body depends on the voltage between the contact points and the bodily resistance.
+The bodily resistance decreases with increasing voltage and depends on the routes the current can flow through.
 The skin resistance amounts to several thousand Ohm, but at high voltages, it may drop to zero.
 The current path between the left and right hand has a body resistance of approximately 650 Ohm.

 F ⇒ resulting force on different charges

 The most important equations which describe the electrical potential force between two charged objects in electrostatic fields are listed hereinafter:

 Force on quantity charge Q in the area of an intensity field:

 Result of the force of the electrical charge of the bodies Q1 and Q2, which have the distance “a” from one another: